 Skellig Michael (Irish: Sceilg Mhichíl) has always intrigued people but since being used as a location for the Star Wars movies, the interest in this little island off the south west coast of Kerry has skyrocketed!
 The island is a UNESCO World Heritage Site, one of only two in Ireland – the other being Brú na Bóinne.
 Thankfully the number of people who can visit Skellig Michael is limited to protect its fragile environment.
 The flip side of this, of course, is that it can be pretty hard to get a booking to land on Skellig Michael if you don’t get yourself organised months in advance!

 Trips to both Skellig Michael and Little Skellig only run during the months of May to late Sept/early October and are weather dependent too, so getting to Skellig Michael is not always straightforward.
 We first attempted to get out to Skellig Michael last September but stormy weather conditions put a stop to that.
 Instead we spent the weekend gazing out the islands longingly from the mainland!
 However, things were looking good for our second trip.
 The week prior to our trip, the boats had been cancelled for a few days but we were in luck this time.
-Our booking just so happened to coincide with the start of the current heatwave being experienced throughout Ireland and we couldn’t have got a nicer day for it.
+Our booking just so happened to coincide with the start of a mini heatwave throughout Ireland and we couldn’t have got a nicer day for it.

 Going in June also meant there was the added bonus that the Puffins would be present.
 They breed on the island from April to early August and I was very excited about seeing them up close and personal for the first time.
-I mean look at how cute they are.
+I mean just look at how cute they are!

 To be honest, from start to finish, the whole day was just incredible.
 Everything about these islands is magical.
 Just getting up close to the Skelligs is an experience in itself.
 So if you are unable to do the landing tour, I would still highly recommend the eco tour which brings you around the Skellig Islands instead.
 With multiple daily departures there is often still availability long after the landing trips are sold out.